YanjieZe/ArchLab/README.md

 # Arch Lab
-Group Member: Yanjie Ze, Zhenyu Tang
+### Group Member: Yanjie Ze, Zhenyu Tang .
+Finished in 2021.5.9

-## Lab 1 optimize pipeline
+This is Lab 1 for Computer Architecture.

-ddl: 2021.5.10
+The aim of this lab is guiding us how to optimize the pipeline.

+Final CPE: 8.91 (full score requirement:$\leq 10$)